Tuition and Fees for Co-op Summer Session

 All students must pay tuition and any fees in full on or before Registration Day (check or money order; no cash or credit cards).
 Failure to do so may result in a $100 late fee.

 Summer tuition charges will be reflected on CASHNet in May and on Student Center in late April as enrollments are processed.
-Please note that the correct tuition due dates for the summer will not be reflected on Just the Facts and CASHNet (all summer tuition charges are due by May 24).
+Please note that the correct tuition due dates for the summer will not be reflected on Student Center and CASHNet (all summer tuition charges are due by May 23).

 Students paying full-tuition for the summer may sign-up for the Cornell Installment Plan.
 They must contact the Bursar's office to sign-up before summer classes begin.
 More information can be obtained from the Bursar.